DOT Drug Testing

 • Safety-sensitive functions include operating a commercial motor vehicle, piloting an aircraft, or operating a train.

-• DOT drug testing can be conducted in a variety of ways, including urine tests, blood tests, and breath tests.
+• DOT drug testing can be conducted in various ways, including urine tests, blood tests, and breath tests.

 • DOT drug testing results are confidential and are not released to the public.